Healthy Homes Assessment Highbury

 Home Assessments Highbury for Rental Properties

-There are many things you should look for in a home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of things to look over during an house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can have a significant impact for property managers and landlords.
-For specialist guidance, contact us today to book your rental property home assessment.
+The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can have a significant impact for property managers and landlords.
+For expert advice, call today to book your rental property home assessment.

 home assessments for rental properties